Buerkert/ValveInsight/README.md

 The algorithms are available in both Python and C, allowing flexible integration into various environments.

 ### Python
 Interactive [Jupyter Notebooks](https://jupyter.org) are provided for demonstration and visualization.
-Run them by using the provided Dockerfile or in any local Jupyter environment.
+View them in github or [VSCode](https://code.visualstudio.com/).
+If necessary, run them in a Jupyter environment.
+A Dockerfile is included to support environment setup if required.

 - **[Getting started notebook](01%20-%20Switching%20analysis%20-%20Getting%20started.ipynb):** A guided introduction to the core algorithms.